freenas/freenas-docs/userguide/sharing.rst

 Creating AFP Guest Shares
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-AFP supports guest logins, meaning that all of your Mac OS X users can
+AFP supports guest logins, meaning that Mac OS X users can access the
-access the AFP share without requiring their user accounts to first be
+AFP share without requiring their user accounts to first be created on
-created on or imported into the %brand% system.
+or imported into the %brand% system.

 .. note:: When a guest share is created along with a share that
    requires authentication, AFP only maps users who log in as *guest*